nikitha0808/ResearX/README.md

   [Miro CU] phase 3: CU placing 2 idea sticky(s) at convergence points… [Miro CU] phase 4: drew 8 connector(s)
 ```

-A Chromium window opens.
-Each task runs in a new tab inside the same window.
-The window stays open for the duration of the topic.

 Stop with Ctrl+C. The script just polls; killing it is safe.